natgo/wt-wiki-scraper/wikitext-transpiled/ground/SPz%20BMP-1.md

 '''Design'''

 The BMP-1 features a fully tracked hull, with a sharply angled glacis at the front, a centrally mounted turret, and a crew compartment in the rear of the hull, with doors for the infantry to mount and dismount the vehicle.
 The hull layout is as follows: the engine was in the front right section of the hull.
 The driver sat to the front left of the vehicle, the commander sat right behind the driver, and the gunner sat in the right side of the turret.
 The troop compartment located at the rear of the vehicle could seat 8 infantry soldiers.
 The ability to fire from inside the vehicle was provided by four firing ports on each side of the hull and one in the left door.
 There are also four hatches in the roof.
-The infantry sit on two benches with padding, back to back, facing the outer sides of the vehicle.
+The infantry sit on two benches with padding, back-to-back, facing the outer sides of the vehicle.
 The armour of the frontal arc is enough to generally protect against 20 mm autocannon fire, the side armour generally protects against 12.7 mm machine gun fire, and the roof and rear armour protects against small arms fire and shell fragments.
 In addition, the sloped glacis on the front of the hull also increased the chances of shells bouncing, because of the extreme angles.
 The protection level depended somewhat on the version of the BMP-1 in question, as different nations had differing levels of armour quality.
 The main armament consisted of a 73 mm 2A28 Grom smoothbore semi-automatic cannon, along with a 9M14 Malyutka anti-tank guided missile (ATGM).
 Secondary armament consisted of a 7.62 mm PKT machine gun.
-The engine provides 300 hp, and is a six-cylinder four-stroke diesel engine.
+The engine provides 300 hp and is a six-cylinder four-stroke diesel engine.
 The suspension system used was a torsion bar suspension system.
 The BMP-1 is fully amphibious with little preparation.
-Before entering the water a trim vane has to be raised, which provides additional frontal armour when in the lowered position.
+Before entering the water, a trim vane has to be raised, which provides additional frontal armour when in the lowered position.
 It can achieve 65 km/h (40 mph) on road and 8 km/h (5 mph) in water.

 '''Production and Service'''